tomichj/authenticate/README.md

 ### User Modules

 Add behavior to your User model for your callbacks to use.
-Include them yourself directly in your User class, or via the Authentication configuration.
+Include them yourself directly in your User class, or via the Authenticate configuration.

+You can also simple extend

 Example:
 ```ruby